Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 An individual’s ability to build muscle is also primarily determined by genetic factors.
 It’s said that fewer than 1% of women and 10% of men can develop bulk to that extent, so some bodybuilders resort to taking steroids and growth hormones.

-Regular weight lifting sessions will improve your strength, define your muscles, and help you lose weight by burning calories.
+Regular weight lifting sessions will improve your strength, define your muscles, and help you to lose weight by burning calories.

 7) Lifting light weights is a waste of time